GabrielPiercecchi/SoftwareSecurity-BlockchainProject/README.md

 ```
 You will have to choose *1.
 Hyperledger Besu*, *y* for enabling Private Trnsactions, *1.
 Loki*, *n* for *Chainlens* and *Blockscout* and, finally, press *Enter* for creating the default directory *./quorum-test-network*

-For increased security, you need to create keys using [OpenSSL](https://www.openssl.org/).
+After that, for increased security, you need to create keys using [OpenSSL](https://www.openssl.org/).

 For Windows, OpenSSL must be downloaded through the Linux distribution available inside WSL (Ubuntu in this case) using the following command: